The Alex Moulton Charitable Trust

 2012

 Dr Moulton dies in 2012 at the age of 92, leaving behind a legacy of engineering brilliance and a lifelong bond with one of England’s greatest Jacobean houses.
-The estate—and its associated assets—are gifted via his will to the Alex Moulton Charitable Trust.
+The estate—and its assets—are gifted via his will to the Alex Moulton Charitable Trust.

 2020